 - the sun appears as a “disc” (not a dot),

-- is much bigger than the Earth, and
+- the sun is much bigger than the Earth, and

 - the Earth’s atmosphere refracts light so that daylight might reach the ground before the sun has actually risen,